 The best way to provide heat for a ball python is with an under tank heating pad controlled by a thermostat.
 Without a thermostat a heating pad can reach temperatures over 105 F, which can burn your snake.
 The thermostat probe should be taped to the heating pad OUTSIDE the tank, never inside.
 A probe inside an enclosure can be moved or damage by the snake which will cause the thermostat to malfunction.
 The hot side of your snake’s enclosure should be around 87, with the hot spot up to 90F and the cool side should be 77-80F.
 A ceramic heat emitter or light bulb can be used to supplement heat if absolutely necessary but will decrease the humidity in your enclosure.
 A analogue or digital thermometer can be placed inside the tank to measure temperatures.
 A heat gun is a handy tool to have as well and makes checking the temperature of the hot spot much easier.

 Ball pythons require moderate humidity.
 Around 60% is ideal.
 A digital hydrometer is the best way to measure the humidity.
 There are two components to maintaining humidity in a captive environment: evaporation and ventilation.
 Humidity is a measure of the moisture in the air, and is achieved by evaporation of water.
-Getting the right humidity is a matter to keeping that evaporated water in the environment.
+Getting the right humidity is a matter of keeping that evaporated water in the environment.
 If you are using a glass tank with a screen lid, covering 50-90% of the lid is usually necessary to prevent the moisture in the air from escaping the enclosure.
 Other enclosures such as tubs with a few holes or vision style cages with a couple ventilation ports do not usually need any modifications.
 Once you get a baseline reading on your humidity, you can adjust it as needed by modifying ventilation and evaporation surface area.
 If your humidity is too low (under 55%) you need to decrease ventilation and/or increase the size of your water bowl.
 If you humidity is high (over 65%) you need to increase ventilation and/or decrease the size of your water bowl.
 You should not need to mist your enclosure to maintain humidity if you are set up correctly.
 Aside from measuring humidity with a hygrometer, you can generally tell whether your humidity is high enough if your python is shedding properly.
 Healthy snakes shed their skin in one solid piece.
 If the shed is coming off in pieces, or doesn’t come off at all, your humidity is too low.

 Food and water